 At least 9 credits must be unique to the minor and cannot be used to fulfill the program of study requirements of the student’s major, concentration, undergraduate certificate, or another minor.
 Students must complete all coursework with a minimum GPA of 2.00.
 Students should be familiar with university-wide requirements for minors described in AP.5.3.4 Minors.

-This minor is not intended for students with a major in Health Systems Management, as many of the required classes will overlap with the minor course work.
+This minor is not intended for students in the BS Health Administration degree with a concentration in Health Systems Management, as many of the required classes will overlap with the minor course work.

 Total credits: 15

 |HAP 301||Health Care Delivery in the United States||3|

 |HAP 416||Leadership and Management of Health Systems I||3|

 |HAP 442||Introduction to Health Care Politics and Policy||3|

 |Introduction to Health/Medical Practice Management|